-Yes, we are registered breeders with the CCCQ and all of our puppies are registered and come with pedigree papers.
+Yes, we are registered breeders with DOGS Queensland and all of our puppies are registered and come with pedigree papers.

 We choose to limit the register on our pups which means that you will receive pedigree papers, but puppies are not sold with breeding/show rights.

 How do I know I have bought a healthy puppy?

 All our pups are health checked before we allow them to leave our care and vet certified.
 We encourage you to have your puppy checked within 48 hours of receiving it by an independent vet of your choice to confirm that you are happy with the health of the puppy.
 If for any reason there are any health concerns with your puppy that we have missed, we offer you a full refund of payment on return of the puppy during this 48 hour period.

 Once I get the puppy what support do I have?

 Our pups come with a very informative puppy pack which includes a variety of information on all aspects of care for your bulldog as well as a number of puppy products to get you started.
 You are also welcome to contact us 24/7 for personal support if needed.
 We are only too happy to chat to you at any time to answer any queries you may have.